yzfun/specifications/bip70-payment-token-protocol/SPECIFICATION.md

 The protocol's messages are encoded via [Google's Protocol Buffers](https://developers.google.com/protocol-buffers), authenticated using [X.509 certificates](https://tools.ietf.org/html/rfc5280), and communicated over HTTP/HTTPS.

+## Overview

 At the most general level the protocol can be decomposed into three distinct round-trips:

-1. An initial request for a guarded resource, responded to by a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment request.
+1. Client sends initial request for a guarded resource, server responds with a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment request.
-2. A POST containing payment, responded to with a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment acknowledgement and a token.
+2. Client sends a POST containing payment, server responds with a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment acknowledgement and a token.
-3. A retry of the initial request, this time including the token, responded with the guarded resource.
+3. Client resends the initial request with the token attach, server grants access to the guarded resource.

+## Sequence

-## 1. Initial Request
+### 1. Initial Request

 The client requests access to some guarded HTTP resource.
 The query string of the request MUST NOT include `code` and the `Authorization` header MUST NOT be present.
 If either of these are present the server MUST assume that the client is attempting authorize itself and process the request as described in [3.
 Authorized Request](#3.-authorized-request).

 There are no additional restriction placed on the HTTP request.

-A successful request MUST be responded to with status code `402` (*Payment Required*) and the `PaymentRequest` message defined in [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).
-Details can be found in the *"PaymentDetails/PaymentRequest"* section.
+A successful request MUST be responded to with status code `402` (*Payment Required*) and the `PaymentRequest` message defined in [BIP 70 - PaymentDetails/PaymentRequest](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki#PaymentDetailsPaymentRequest).

 ```protobuf
 message PaymentDetails {